-Democracy Day is an effort announced earlier this year to draw attention to the crisis facing American democracy, provide the public with the context and information they need, and bring all types of media together to sound the alarm collectively.
+Democracy Day is an effort announced in 2022 to draw attention to the crisis facing American democracy, provide the public with the context and information they need, and bring all types of media together to sound the alarm collectively.
 We want to incentivize media coverage through a nationwide journalism collaborative, one day where print, radio, TV, and digital media on the national and local level can come together to report on the threats to democracy that we’re facing.

 WHEN WILL THIS HAPPEN?

 The Democracy Day team is actively recruiting newsrooms across the U.S. to be a media partner in the collaborative.
 Any news organization in the U.S. can participate.
 If you’re with an organization that doesn’t produce news, you can join to help amplify and promote the effort.

 — Sign up to be a media partner.

 — Agree to the expectations regarding what is required and encouraged for media partners.

 — Once you sign up, we will be in touch with more information, including suggested taglines, branding you can use, webinar dates, etc.

 To participate, media partners will be asked to: